#traveltales from #kualalumpur :

 Not super impressed by this one to be honest.
 But that is very likely in part because everything else is well maintained

-"relax please" says the tiny Thai lady who seems to be made solely of muscle and knuckles while she kneels on my upper legs, right before ramming both hands between my shoulder
+"relax please" says the tiny Thai lady who seems to be made solely of muscle and knuckles while she kneels on my upper legs, right before ramming both hands between my shoulderblades into the back of my neck

 The food in #Taiwan is impressive.
 The night markets are really something for locals, and the density of food stalls is the highest I have ever seen in such places